rgb-protocol/RGB-Documentation/rgb-contract-implementation/schema/README.md

 The [issuer](../../annexes/glossary.md#contract-participant) of an asset on RGB uses (and makes available to the public) a Schema in order to define the issuance properties encoded in the Genesis.
 This way, the contract can be supported by RGB wallets and become fully operational.
 Thus, **when the users receive some information about an asset on RGB (data and contract) they must validate them against the Schema distributed by the issuer of that asset.**

-In fact, the Schema validation is the very first operation step that a user needsrepresents to undergo before interacting in any way with the contract (e.g. to perform the desired contract operations).
+In fact, the Schema validation is the very first operation step that a user needs to undergo before interacting in any way with the contract (e.g. to perform the desired contract operations).

 From a functional point of view, the **Schema construct addresses the following questions**: